 - Listen carefully for computer errors in the form of beeps.
-Record the number of beeps and their pattern then check the "Beep Code" descriptions in Chapter 7 for recommended actions. - After your computer completes the POST, press [F8] to check each line of the AUTOEXEC.BAT and CONFIG.SYS files.
-Answer Yes to allow each line to execute.
+Record the number of beeps and their pattern then check the "Beep Code" descriptions in Chapter 7 for recommended actions. - After your computer completes the POST, press [F8] to check each line of the AUTOEXEC.BAT and CONFIG.SYS files (AUTOEXEC.NT and CONFIG.NT files for Windows NT Workstation).
+Answeres to allow each line to execute.
 If an error message appears, record it and then refer to Chapter 7, "Error Messages," for recommended actions.

-NOTE: Windows 95 does not require an AUTOEXEC.BAT and CONFIG.SYS file.
+NOTE: Windows 95[®] does not require an AUTOEXEC.BAT and CONFIG.SYS file.
 If these files are missing, it does not mean that the missing files are the cause of a problem.

-- README files come with your computer's factory installed software or as printed material.
-This README information can help you setup, configure, and operate your computer. - Run the diagnostics software.
-Refer to Chapter 4, "Diagnostics," for information on accessing and running the supplied diagnostics program. - If your computer will not boot into Windows, use the DOS emergency diskette (Windows for Workgroups) or the startup diskette (Windows 95) to gain access to your computer's hard disk drive.
+• README files might be factory installed, on the CD-ROM disk, or as printed material.
+This README information can help you setup, configure, and operate your computer.

+- Run the diagnostics software.
+Refer to Chapter 4, "Diagnostics," for information on accessing and running the supplied diagnostics program. - If your computer will not boot into Windows, use the Emergency Repair Disk you created during setup to gain access to your computer's hard disk drive.
 Afterwards, troubleshoot your computer using the information in this guide and correct any problems.

-NOTE: If Digital support tells you to return a failed component, pack it in its original container and then return it to Digital as instructed.
+NOTE: If Digital support tells you to return a failed component, pack it in its original container and then return it to Digital or your Digital Authorized Distributor as instructed.